wickednvile/CRTIOW/README.md

 Storage:  500GB HDD

 ## Compilation
-This compiles and creates the final scene image or the cover of the book:
+This compiles and generates the final scene image or the cover of the book:
 ```
 $ git clone https://github.com/wickednvile/CRTIOW
 $ cd CRTIOW